ethanimproving/ethanimproving.github.io/_posts/2019-09-19-Why-Squares-Are-Not-Rectangles.md

 `Lemonade > Drink > Consumables`

+## Random Notes

 Our local repositroy has a master branch.
-Our remote repository (Origin) has a master branch. =
+Our remote repository (Origin) has a master branch.

 ``` bash
 # Show remote repositories (associated links)